BeaconBlink/Server/Readme.md

 - `mac_address`: The MAC address of the device.
 - `calibration`: The calibration value to be set (TRUE or FALSE)
 - `room`: The room in which the device is located.

+## POST "/location"
+This endpoint is used to manage the location mode of the app.

+### Arguments:
+- `flag` : The location mode to be set (TRUE or FALSE)